top of page

 Later on, as I was walking by the port, I saw the ferry DIONISIOS SOLOMOS of Zante Ferries leaving Kimolos.

 The DIONISIOS SOLOMOS seen departing Kimolos.
-While her company is based in Zakynthos, it has been operating on the Aegean Sea since 2008, when its then-newly-acquired ferry, the ADAMANTIOS KORAIS (built in Japan in 1987 and converted following her purchase by Zante Ferries), began service on the Piraeus-Paros-Naxos-Ios-Santorini line in 2008.
-The following year, she was inserted on the Western Cyclades lifeline, beginning service on the Piraeus-Kythnos-Serifos-Sifnos-Milos-Kimolos-Folegandros-Sikinos-Ios-Santorini line, where she became extremely successful.
+While her company is based in Zakynthos, it has been operating on the Aegean Sea since 2008, when its then-newly-acquired ferry ADAMANTIOS KORAIS (built in Japan in 1987 and converted following her purchase by Zante Ferries) began service on the Piraeus-Paros-Naxos-Ios-Santorini line in 2008.
+The following year, she was inserted on the Western Cyclades lifeline, thus beginning service on the Piraeus-Kythnos-Serifos-Sifnos-Milos-Kimolos-Folegandros-Sikinos-Ios-Santorini line, where she became extremely successful.
 With the rise of Levante Ferries on the Ionian Sea, Zante Ferries decided to add a second vessel on the Western Cyclades in 2015.
 This ship was the ANDREAS KALVOS, which now operates for Levante Ferries since 2019.
-She spent two seasons there, but lacked the required passenger and vehicle capacity, hence the company decided to instead deploy the DIONISIOS SOLOMOS beginning in 2017.
+She spent two seasons there, but she lacked the required passenger and vehicle capacity, hence the company decided to instead deploy the DIONISIOS SOLOMOS beginning in 2017.

 The DIONISIOS SOLOMOS seen as she leaves Kimolos.
 Since the 2020 season, she is now the only ship of Zante Ferries that serves the Western Cyclades, as the ADAMANTIOS KORAIS moved to the Alexandroupolis-Samothraki-Limnos line on the Northeast Aegean Sea following the termination of the services provided by the company previously operating there, namely Saos Ferries.
 In fact, the DIONISIOS SOLOMOS is the only conventional ferry that now serves all these islands from Piraeus, with the remaining ships being high speed craft of Sea Jets and Aegean Speed Lines.
 This status as the only regular ferry connecting the Western Cyclades with Piraeus has certainly made her work much more demanding and exhausting for her crew (as she only stops for her annual refit that barely lasts a month), but has won her much acclaim and appreciation by the residents of all the islands.
 In particular, despite her relatively slow speed, the capacity provided by her garage as well as her passenger amenities have become extremely valuable, and she therefore ensures a comfortable trip for a large amount of passengers and vehicles, and most notably lorries.

 One last view of the DIONISIOS SOLOMOS as she leaves the port of Kimolos.
 As she operated in Zakynthos from 1999 to 2016, she became an integral part of my childhood, as I saw her many times at the island's port, and I also traveled onboard her on multiple occasions during the 2000s.
-My last trip with her dates from 9 July 2013, when I sailed with her from Kyllini-Zakynthos, a few days before she was transferred to the Patras-Kefalonia-Ithaca line.
+My last trip with her dates from 9 July 2013, when I sailed with her from Kyllini to Zakynthos, a few days before she was transferred to the Patras-Kefalonia-Ithaca line.
 I have not had the opportunity to sail with her on the Western Cyclades so far, but who knows what the future may hold.

 About 40 minutes after the departure of the DIONISIOS SOLOMOS, I once again saw the OSIA METHODIA making her way back to Kimolos.